Ali-VB/Websiter-nextjs/docs/SUPABASE_CONFIGURATION_GUIDE.md

 ### Customize "Confirm Signup" Template
 1. Click on "Confirm Signup" template
-2. Update the template content as needed:
+2. Update the template content with this improved version to address spam filters:
    ```
-   Subject: Confirm Your Websiter.click Account
+   Subject: Confirm Your Websiter Account

    Hello,

-   Thank you for signing up with Websiter.click!
+   Thank you for signing up with Websiter!

    Please confirm your email address by clicking the link below:

    [Confirm Email]([[ confirmation_url ]])

    If you didn't create an account with us, you can safely ignore this email.

    Best regards,
-   The Websiter.click Team
+   The Websiter Team
    ```

 ### Customize "Reset Password" Template
 1. Click on "Reset Password" template
-2. Update the template content as needed:
+2. Update the template content with this improved version:
    ```
-   Subject: Reset Your Websiter.click Password
+   Subject: Reset Your Websiter Password

    Hello,

-   We received a request to reset your password for your Websiter.click account.
+   We received a request to reset your password for your Websiter account.
 Click the link below to set a new password:

    [Reset Password]([[ confirmation_url ]])

    If you didn't request a password reset, you can safely ignore this email.

    Best regards,
-   The Websiter.click Team
+   The Websiter Team
    ```

 ## 2. Configure Redirect URLs